telekom-security/PEBA/README.md

 Next, we need to create an Elasticsearch index for the alerts.
 You should edit the file `misc/put-requests/initIndex.py`to match the Elasticsearch host:port tuple and set your individual index name.
 If Elasticsearch is running on localhost, there is nothing to change here.

     python3 misc/put-requests/initIndex.py

+    or

+    cd misc; ./setupes.sh (edit the files accordingly to your needs)

 The index name as well as the Elasticsearch connection parameters have to be reflected in */etc/ews/peba.cfg*.